Alfresco/docs-alfresco/content-services/7.3/develop/sdk.md

 ### org.alfresco.maven.archetype:alfresco-allinone-archetype

 This archetype allows a developer to implement the All-In-One project on Content Services.
-The All-In-One project (also called AIO) is provided in this and previous versions of Alfresco SDK, but in SDK 4.x it has been reshaped to leverage on Docker.
+The All-In-One project (also called AIO) is provided in this and previous versions of Alfresco SDK.
+It has been reshaped in SDK 4 to leverage Docker.

 The All-In-One archetype allows a developer to create a multi-module project on Content Services.
 The All-In-One project mainly includes a module for the core repository in ACS and a module for the Share client.
 This includes: